WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 The Openverse project
-[Filter and blur sensitive results by term matching #377](https://github.com/orgs/WordPress/projects/70?query=is%3Aopen+sort%3Aupdated-desc&pane=issue&itemId=19530115) requires that we compare the textual contents of Openverse media against a denylist of sensitive terms.
+[Filter and blur sensitive results by term matching #377](https://github.com/orgs/WordPress/projects/70?query=is%3Aopen+sort%3Aupdated-desc&pane=issue&itemId=19530115) requires that we compare the textual contents of Openverse media against a list of sensitive terms.
 We use this list to identify media that should be marked as "sensitive," which means they should not be displayed to users by default, but only with their explicit consent.
 Importantly, this list is not used to censor or deny access to specific works, but to enable opt-in access.

 The list must be accessible to contributors who need to modify it, but not so public that it could be seen by users who would rather not be exposed to it.
 We recognize that the list itself is sensitive content, and it needs to be treated with care.

-To create and manage this list I reccommend the following guidelines.
+To create and manage this list I recommend the following guidelines.

 ## Outline of the approach